Mcybertest/Network-Topology-design/README.md

 <br />
   <img src="https://i.imgur.com/JzGgS4D.png" height="60%" width="60%" alt="save network topology"/>
 <br />
- Other applications can be used, like Figjam (which will involve manually uploading component images), an easier alternative will be Draw.io, which comes preinstalled with network elements to work with.
+ Draw.io is a great alternative to LibreDraw, it comes preinstalled with network elements to work with.
   <br/>